JpEncausse/SARAH-Documentation/markdown/en/getting_started_v3.md

 2. Download and install the related [Language Pack](http://www.microsoft.com/en-us/download/details.aspx?id=34809) (make sure you choose the correct language when downloading)

 Some notes regarding the Kinect v1 installation:
-* <del>Don't use USB 3 because the microphone won't work</del> Users reported it works with USB 3;
+* Some users reported issues with USB 3;
-* If you use several Kinects and you want to use the video, then you have to use two different USB bus, otherwise only one video will work due to a bandwidth issue (so if you only use the audio, then you can share the same USB).
+* Kinect use ressources, If you use several Kinects **with video**, you have to use two different USB bus (RJ45 Extender won't work).
 * Put Kinect in direct line with the users.
-* Put sound or music sources behind the Kinect.
+* Put sound or music sources aside behind the Kinect.
 * User must speak 20db above sound.
+* Pitched voice didn't work well

 ### Kinect v2